digitalnatives/assessment/js-users/README.md

 so we don’t have an exact design for the user list.

 Make it nice, visually pleasing.
-You can use external CSS libraries or frameworks. if you have time work on the mobile version so it would be usable.
+You can use external CSS libraries or frameworks.
+If you have time work on the mobile version so it would be usable.